After-the-End-of-All-Things/game/README.md

 ## Getting Started

 - use Node 18.15 or higher
-- `npm i && npm run setup` - install dependencies and run setup scripts
+- `npm i` - install dependencies and run setup scripts
 - `npm start` - start the client and server

 ## Useful Scripts